charlesaraya/fb-messenger-app/README.md

 ### Verification

-There are to moment where you'll want to verify that things are fine.
+There are two moments where you'll want to verify that things are fine.

 ##### validate your webhook to make sure you're subscribed to any change